Roo Stewart

 Ruth "Roo" Stewart (also Morgan) is a fictional character from the Australian soap opera Home and Away, played by Justine Clarke from 1988 to 1989.
 The character made her first screen appearance during the episode broadcast on 20 January 1988.
 Clarke quit the role in 1989 and the character was written out.
 In August 2010, it was announced that Roo would return to Home and Away with Georgie Parker in the role.
 The character returned on 29 October 2010.

 Casting

 In 1987, Clarke auditioned for the roles of Carly Morris, Lynn Davenport and Bobby Simpson; but was unsuccessful each time.
 After the series had finished filming their pilot episode, producers changed their minds and invited Clarke to audition for the role of Roo, which she won.
 Clarke told a reporter from TV Life that she was "really pleased" because she thought Roo was a "great character".
+Filming on the serial began in Sydney in December 1987, and Clarke's casting was publicised on 2 January 1988.
+She joined the cast as a series regular.
+Her character was confirmed to be a love interest for Frank Morgan (Alex Papps).
+Clarke and Papps met for the first time on the first day of filming.
+David Brown of TV Week reported that the Frank/Roo romance would develop into a major storyline.

 Development

 Characterisation

+Before her debut, Clarke said her character was "boy crazy".
+She explained that Roo is used to getting her own way and usually does, adding "she's heavily into boys."
 Roo's personality gained an unwelcome reception amongst viewers.
 Clarke said that "everyone" hated Roo and revealed that people would "boo" at her while attending promotional appearances.
 On one occasion Clarke had to leave a shopping centre because females were shouting "slut" at her.
 Clarke said that Roo is "a cow" but defended her because Roo ultimately ends up suffering.